xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ### Run reaches wrong final step

 Open **Expectations**, check **Expected final step**, then compare timeline entries with the actual result.
 If the final step expectation is correct but the run ends somewhere else, inspect Analyze results to see the first failed or pending timeline finding.

+### Wakeup allowlist is missing in Start Sessions

+Cause: the plan was edited only in **Payload**, or the wakeup rules were only configured in a scenario start step and not saved into the embedded plan.

+Fix:

+1. Open the test plan.
+2. Open **Runtime → Wakeups**.
+3. Confirm that the allowlist is enabled.
+4. Confirm that the target waiting step is configured.
+5. Save the local plan.
+6. Open the plan in Start Sessions again.
+7. Review the materialized `payload.__wakeUp`.

+### External RPC wakeup does not continue the process

+Cause: the RPC caller address does not match the configured allowlist, the wrong waiting step was configured, or the process is not yet at the waiting step.

+Fix:

+1. Confirm the process is waiting at the configured step.
+2. Confirm the address used by the external RPC caller.
+3. Open **Runtime → Wakeups** and check the step-specific **RPC** list.
+4. Confirm the address is present, or use `All (*)` only for a controlled test.
+5. Run again and inspect the receipt details if the process still does not continue.

+### Internal wakeup does not continue the process

+Cause: the allowed actor or the source XRC-137 contract does not match the actual wakeup call.

+Fix:

+1. Check the allowed actor alias in **Runtime → Wakeups**.
+2. Confirm the alias exists and is unlocked in **Signer context**.
+3. Check **From XRC-137** and confirm the referenced contract alias exists in the triggering plan.
+4. Validate the scenario package again.
+5. Run again and inspect the waiting step receipt.